Zoran Mamić: Al Nassr

 In the summer 2016, Mamić accepted an offer from Al Nassr from Saudi Arabia, ending his abysmal years in Dinamo.
 Mamić started the season well and after several rounds, it was speculated that he would lead Al Nassr to their first trophy after many years of hurt.
 In the semi-finals of the Saudi Crown Prince Cup.
-Al Nassr completely dominated highly-favoured rivals Al Hilal and defeated them 2–0 to qualify for the final, which they unfortunately lost.
+Al Nassr completely dominated highly favoured rivals Al Hilal and defeated them 2–0 to qualify for the final, which they lost.

 In February 2017, after financial problems at the club and despite being offered a new contract, Mamić resigned and left for the United Arab Emirates to join Al Ain days later.

 Al Ain

 Mamić signed an 18 months contract but came to the bench when the club has already lost every chance of winning a trophy this season.
 Only competition that the new coach started from beginning was the 2017 AFC Champions League.
 Al Ain won the group and qualified for the next round undefeated where the next opponent was Iranian Esteghlal.
-In the first leg in Iran, in front of 80,000 fans home team got a late winner but week after Al Ain crushed their opponents 6–1 to qualify for the quarter-final.
+In the first leg in Iran, in front of 80,000 fans home team got a late winner but week after Al Ain defeated their opponents 6–1 to qualify for the quarter-final.
 In the quarter-final stage, after the summer break, the opponent was the toughest possible - Al-Hilal.
 First game in Al Ain ended without goals but set pieces mistakes in the return game were expensive and Al Ain was eliminated.

-First couple of months were just setting up and in his first real season - he brought glory to The Boss.
 Al Ain dominated the UAE Pro-League from start until the end and eventually clinched a title with 7 points advantage ahead of Al Wahda.
 Wins like 7–0, 6–2, 6–0, 5–0 and 4–0 became a regular thing and in the end Al Ain won the title with more than 3 goals per game percentage and the most scored goals in the history of the competition.
 It was the first trophy for Al Ain after three seasons and only a couple of days later, on 3 May, Mamić added a UAE President's Cup trophy too.
 By that he earned his place in the history books of the club because it was the first double in the club's history.
 At the end of the season it was announced that Mamić agreed to an extension of the contract with Al Ain until June 2019.